 Leather and Faux Leather

 Leather is a gorgeous fabric that is perfect for not only the winter months but all year round.
 Leather is a unique textile because it seems to get better with age.
 It forms to you, it’s very durable, and it’s a great shield against the elements.
 You need to maintain leather in a special way, but if you can manage it, you can keep it forever.
 For a more animal-friendly option, you can also opt for faux leather, which doesn’t use any animal products.
+Trust the experts at Mulberrys to provide exceptional leather cleaning that will have your items looking as good as new.

 One gorgeous, and incredibly warm fabric, to consider when things start to cool down is wool.
 Raw wool is typically gotten from sheep, but more recently, manufactured options are hitting retail stores.
 Wool is a special fabric because it creates a natural insulation due to the air pockets that are present throughout.
 On top of that, it’s also water-resistant, so it’s a great option for snowy and rainy weather.
 Wool is lightweight, yet strong, which makes it fairly durable and long-lasting.
 All-in-all, it’s one of the best options for casual or formal cold-weather gear.